Share tokens instead of IDs

 When tracking a collection of entities in a relational database, it's common to use sequential identifiers (IDs) as the primary key, starting from 1 and counting up.
 These IDs are fine for uniquely identifying an entity in a local database, or upholding a foreign key relationship with other entities in the same database, but start causing problems once they cross a service boundary:

 • They're ambiguous.
 IDs just look like numbers.
-A database error log mentions 1779590843... is that a user, or tenant?
+A database error log mentions 1779590843... is that an order or an invoice?
 It kinda looks like a timestamp.

 • They expose your internals.
 A customer who receives Invoice 0038 immediately knows how many invoices you've sent.
-Anyone with this information can reason about your data structure, and a savvy attacker can use enumeration attacks to access records belonging to other customers.
+Anyone with this information can reason about your data structure, and it may be possible to use enumeration attacks to access records belonging to other customers.

 • They're bound to a single source.
 ID sequences are tightly bound to a single entity table in a database.
 Merge entities, or split a monolith into new services, and the same identifier may exist in multiple sources with no way to tell them apart.